 Hire remote team members in a few approved time zones to start

 Don’t get me wrong, remote work is great—but one of the immovable issues is time zone.
 It’s not great to spend your energy staying up late or getting up early to overlap for a few hours with people you are working with closely.
 This quickly leads to burnout, and it can be avoided.

-I suggest instituting a policy from the beginning that all employees work in time zones that are, at most, three hours away from each other.
+I suggest instituting a remote-work policy from the beginning that all employees work in time zones that are, at most, three hours away from each other.
 Even a three-hour difference makes scheduling meetings more difficult, but it is more sustainable for everyone.

 Get together quarterly